-We are fully aware that the answer to the question of whom is this text addressed to may solicit in the reader an unbelieving sneer, but the text is meant for three types of audience with all pairwise intersections almost empty.
-Students.
-The first type are the novices in the field of theory of computer programming where we use this book in the teaching of two courses to our second year undergraduate students.
-The first course is Logic for computer scientists where we teach mathematical logic (up to and including the Completeness theorem) and Peano arithmetic.
-We deal in the course with the predicate calculus (propositional, equational, and quantification logic) as covered in Chapters 2 through 5) but rather than studying it formally, we stress the practical work in computer labs where we extensively use CL for proofs of tautological, quasitautological, logical, and arithmetical consequence.
-The latter consists of the development of Peano arithmetic as presented in Chapter 7 where we expect the students to prove all theorems of PA given in the chapter in the proof system of CL.
-The second course is Specification and verification of computer programs where we use the formulas of PA for the the specification of programs, clausal definitions for their definition, and the proof system of CL for the proofs that the defined functions and programs meet the specifications.
-We completely cover the Chapters 11 through 16 of Part II.
-The material contained in these chapters contains more than four hundred theorems, (most of them proved in the text) of programs with clausal definitions.
-The programs deal with numeric, list and tree processing, as well as with symbolic problems.
-Our students are expected to prove in CL all theorems given in the text.
+We address this book to all readers interested in the theory of computer programming.
+We expect the reader to know at least the basics of mathematical logic and of the theory of programming languages.
+Of special interest to us are the experts in either mathematical logic or in the theory of computer programming who are interested in the issues of the other area.
 Logicians.
-The second type of audience are logicians interested in Computer Science.
-Obviously, they are not expected to have any problems with the material covered in Part I, but they might appeciate that the metatheory is completely finitary (we even give a new finitary proof of conservativity of Skolem axioms; something not normally done in the introductory texts).
-Logicians are also familiar with at least two mathematically impeccably founded programming languages, namely the language of Primitive recursive functions and of Primitive recursive functionals of finite types (Gödel's T).
+We address this text to the logicians interested in Computer Science, specifically in the theory of programming.
+Logicians, obviously, will not have any problems with the material covered in Part I, but they might appreciate that the meta-theory is completely finitary (we even give a new finitary proof of the conservativity of Skolem axioms; something not normally done in the introductory texts).
+Logicians are also familiar with at least two mathematically impeccably explicated programming languages, namely the language of Primitive recursive functions and of Primitive recursive functionals of finite types (Gödel's T).
 They also know how to compute such functions effectively.
-They might, however, be not aware of complex set of requirements which the designers of computer programming languages have to meet.
+They might, however, be not aware of the complex set of requirements which the designers of computer programming languages have to meet.
 Of course, all logicians know that a computer programming language must be able to execute the programs efficiently.
 There are additional, no less important, pragmatical requirements of readability, simplicity, easy programmability, extensibility, and modularity.
 These are necessary because computer programs are large and they constantly undergo change.
 A good computer programming language should have versatile data structures within a typed environment.
 It must have provisions for modular design where whole blocks of code can be replaced with a new one without affecting the rest of the program.
-Our logician readers might be interested in how do we propose to meet this formidable set of practical criteria within the constraints of both of the relatively terse language of PA and of the relative weakness of its axioms.
+Our logician readers might be interested in how do we propose to meet this formidable set of practical criteria within the constraints of the relatively terse language of PA and of the relative weakness of its axioms.
 Computer Scientists.
-The third, and probably the most critical, type of audience are Computer Scientists, especially those interested in the theory of programming.
-During the last fifty years an enormous number of computer programming languages emerged (and most of them quickly submerged) that our computer scientist reader is extremely sceptical of a yet another programming language.
-Moreover, a choice of a programming language is like a choice of dress to wear.
-Everyone has a strong set of preferences and adhers to a certain style.
-Just like fashion, programming languages are judged by value judgements with an apparent absence of objective criteria.
+The second, and probably the most critical, type of audience are Computer Scientists, especially those interested in the theory of programming and mathematical logic.
+During the last fifty years an enormous number of computer programming languages emerged (and most of them quickly submerged) so our computer scientist reader is probably extremely sceptical of a yet another programming language.
+Moreover, a choice of a programming language is like a choice of a dress to wear.
+Everyone has a strong set of preferences and adheres to a certain style.
+Just like fashion, programming languages are judged by value judgments with an apparent absence of objective criteria.
 Not all programming languages are based on a formal theory.
-This is not too unexpected as such languages are direct descedants of programs for Turing machines and the latter are basically kitchen recipes (do first this, then that, and repeat until done).
-A Theory of Computer Programming .
+This is not too unexpected as such languages are direct descendants of programs for Turing machines and the latter are basically kitchen recipes (do first this, then that, and repeat until done).
+A Theory of Computer Programming.